When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 Passion + Accountability = Success

-This is your winning combination, passion + accountability, to stay focused on your goals and successfully achieve them.
+In short, this is your winning combination: passion + accountability that keeps you focused on your goals so that you successfully achieve them.